 Growing watermelons takes skill and patience and may not be the best crop for the novice gardener.
 Originating in Africa, watermelons need a long, warm growing season.

-Consequently, the southern regions of this country offer the best climate for this crop.
+Consequently, warmer more southern regions offer the best climate for this crop.

 Although it is a warm season crop, watermelons do not thrive in extreme heat, high humidity, or soggy soils.
 Also, they are vulnerable to many types of insects and plant diseases.